CoolistKovbel/deCyberHub/README.md

 # deCyberHub

-Current Testing smart contract address: 0xC6BD61300AE27bD81991b4Ab75B28B3C9fdfDee2
+Current Testing Site URL: https://de-cyber-hub.vercel.app/

 This will be a small community nft projects.
 Where Basically you will be able to trade your NFT for another.
 OR sell it on the market.
 Eventually implement that bitcoin nft and maybe put on nervos network. to make it avaible for all blockchains.
 HMMMMMMMM